 See the summary of the Company's significant accounting policies set forth in the notes to its consolidated financial statements included in the 2016 Annual Report.
-Except as described below, no such policies materially changed during the three months ended March 31, 2017.
+No such policies materially changed during the nine months ended September 30, 2017.

 Use of Estimates